pnaika/crime-analyzer/README.md

 # install dependencies
 npm install

+# serve with hot reload of server at localhost:3000
+npm run server

+# Open another terminal
-# serve with hot reload at localhost:8080
+# serve with hot reload of application at localhost:8080
-npm run dev
+npm run start

 # build for production with minification
 npm run build